Guide to Wahoo SYSTM: Fitness tracking and workouts for your smart trainer

 Back in 2021, SYSTM replaced Sufferfest as Wahoo’s dedicated online training platform.
 It took the existing popular Sufferfest design and packed it with many more features to create one of the most holistic cycling training apps available.
 This includes cycling workouts, structured training plans, mental training, strength training workouts, yoga exercises, plus a plethora of videos and inspirational content (there’s more on all of the features available below).

-The news doesn’t affect Wahoo SYSTM, though, which will continue as “the complete training app for cyclists”.
+The RGT side of the app has since closed, leaving Wahoo SYSTM behind which will continue as “the complete training app for cyclists”, according to Wahoo.

 How much does Wahoo SYSTM cost?

-Currently, a subscription to Wahoo X costs $14.99 per month or $149 per year.
+Currently, a subscription to Wahoo SYSTM costs $14.99 per month or $149 per year.
 If you don’t want to dive straight in and pay for a subscription, Wahoo offers a free 14-day trial so that you can test out the platform.

 What equipment do you need for Wahoo SYSTM?